 But the good news is Didi Chuxing has an English language option.
 Search your local country’s app store for “Didi Chuxing” to find it, and set up payment details by adding credit cards before you leave.

 Air Quality Index

 Feeling sick is an easy way to ruin a trip so staying healthy is very important.
 You should be aware of the pollution everyday so that you can plan your activities accordingly.
-On days of high pollution, avoid walking or spending too much time outside.
+On days of extremely high pollution, avoid walking or spending too much time outside.
 Also, think about bringing a purifying mask along with you or purchasing a 3M mask from most convenient stores in the city.
 Download this app for free so that you can keep track of the pollution levels and stay healthy.

 Find Places to Go

 The city’s most popular lifestyle magazines both have apps so that you can have access to lists of restaurants, bars, clubs, museums, and events in your pocket.
 Check out City Weekend and Smart Shanghai to find things to do in the city.
 Both apps include city listings with reviews and addresses (in English & Chinese for taxi drivers), directions, map, contact and cost information.
 Also, check out Bon App for dining deals at the city’s most popular restaurants.